-A car that’s heading to the scrapyard isn’t going to be long for this world, so many are led to believe that you need to declare the car as SORN before actually scrapping it – it’s off the road, after all.
+A car that’s heading to the scrapyard isn’t going to belong to this world, so many are led to believe that you need to declare the car as SORN before actually scrapping it – it’s off the road, after all.
 But do you actually need to go through the hassle of SORNing your car if you’re going to scrap it?
 We break down the ins and outs of how SORNing affects scrapping your car.

 If your car isn’t currently SORNed, follow these steps to scrap it…